-Another important benefit of HGH is that it can also help promote faster wound, burns and fracture healing.
-This is another of the reasons why it is desired by professional athletes and sportsmen.
+Another important benefit of HGH is its role in promoting faster healing of wound, burns, and fractures.
+This is another additional reason why it is desired by professional athletes and sportsmen.
 It promotes quicker bone healing by stimulating bone regeneration.
 The healing potential of the substance somehow explains why children and adolescence heal faster than adults since they have higher amounts.
 A six-month, double-blind study at the Department of Medicine of the University of California revealed that healthy older men given HGH therapy experienced faster wound-healing that peers who did not receive similar treatment.
 The hormone promoted collagen deposition thereby fast-tracking the healing process.

 Does HGH Benefit Cognitive function and mood enhancement?

-People, especially older individuals, who are experiencing decline in their cognitive or mental capability may find growth hormone beneficial.
-Some studies have suggested that much.
+Some studies have suggested that people, especially older individuals, who are experiencing a decline in their cognitive or mental capability may find growth hormone beneficial.
 It is believed to also improve mood and concentration.
 The Palm Springs study by Dr. Edmund Chein and Dr. Terry reported a 62 percent improvement in memory after treatment with HGH.
 Emotional stability improved by 67 percent while attitude towards life improved by 78 percent.
 Significant improvement in cognitive function and mood was also reported in a six-month Lithuanian study after HGH therapy.

 Healthier, younger-looking skin and hair

 The supposed ability of human growth hormone to make you look younger is a major reason why it has become so popular these days.
-It is thought capable of tightening the skin thereby eliminating the appearance of wrinkles.
-It also helps to combat hair loss and promote growth of healthier, thicker hair.
-Dr. Chein and Dr. Terry reported significant improvement in skin texture, thickness and elasticity in their study.
+It is thought to be capable of tightening the skin thus reducing the appearance of wrinkles.
+It also helps to combat hair loss and promote the growth of healthier, thicker hair.
+Dr. Chein and Dr. Terry reported significant improvement in skin texture, thickness, and elasticity in their study.
 They reported 51 percent improvement on wrinkles and 38 percent improvement in growth of new hair.

-Lastly, but not least, growth hormone promotes quality sleep.
-It you are the type that finds it hard to get restful sleep every night, you might just find raising your HGH level to be very beneficial on this front.
+Last but not the least, growth hormone promotes quality sleep.
+If you are someone who finds it hard to get restful sleep every night, you might just find raising your HGH level to be very beneficial.
 Good sleep in itself is very essential for growth hormone production.
 The polypeptide is secreted in pulsatile fashion when you are in deep sleep.
-You are likely not to reach that state if you find yourself waking like every 15 or 30 minutes after going to bed.
+You are likely not to reach that state if you find yourself waking up every 15 or 30 minutes after going to bed.
 Sleep deprivation can be quite harmful from this perspective.

 Understanding HGH Deficiency

-There is a problem of growth hormone deficiency when the level of the substance in your body is below the amount considered optimal for good health and wellness.
+Growth hormone deficiency becomes a problem when the level of the substance in your body is below the amount considered optimal for good health and wellness.
 The hypothalamus plays a crucial role in the production of growth hormone in the body.
-It sends signal to the anterior pituitary gland to ramp up or reduce production of the substance depending on the level in the body.
-This means you could be at risk of hGH deficiency if your hypothalamus is not functioning as well as it should.
-But that is just one possible cause of low HGH levels; old age and certain medical conditions could also contribute to the problem.
+It sends a signal to the anterior pituitary gland to ramp up or reduce production of the substance depending on its level in the body.
+This means you could be at risk of HGH deficiency if your hypothalamus is not functioning as well as it should.
+But this is just one of the possible causes of low HGH levels; old age and certain medical conditions could also contribute to this problem.